 If you find you express your anger through outward aggression and violence, this can be extremely frightening and damaging for people around you - especially children.
 It can also have serious consequences: it could mean you lose your family, job and get into trouble with the law.
-In this case it's very important to seek treatment and support - please see our Useful Contacts section.
+In this case it's very important to seek treatment and support (please see 'Useful contacts' on p.26).